gianarb/gianarb.github.com/_posts/2018-02-18-what-is-distributed-tracing-opentracing-opencensus.markdown

 title:  "What is distributed tracing.
 Zoom on opencensus and opentracing"
 date:   2018-02-18 10:08:27
 categories: [post]
-tags: ["distributed tracing", opentracing, opencensus, tracing, distributed system, monitoring, cloud, observability, tracing]
+tags: [codeinstrumentation, "distributed tracing", opentracing, opencensus, tracing, distributed system, monitoring, cloud, observability, tracing]
 summary: "Distributed tracing is a fast growing concept.
 We increased the distributions for our applications and the consequence is a different complexity